Skip to main content

 The liver produces both Thyroid-Binding Globulin (TBG) and Sex Hormone-Binding Globulin (SHBG).
 The production rate of these proteins is heavily influenced by the body’s hormonal state.
 Thyroid hormones, particularly T3, send a signal to the liver to increase the production of SHBG.

 This creates a direct link where thyroid status can dictate the availability of testosterone.
 Conversely, androgens like testosterone send a signal to the liver to decrease the production of TBG.
-This means that initiating testosterone therapy can directly alter the way your are transported and measured.
+This means that initiating testosterone therapy can directly alter the way your thyroid hormones are transported and measured.

 How Does Thyroid Status Alter Testosterone Availability?

-The state of your before beginning any hormonal protocol has significant implications.
+The state of your thyroid function before beginning any hormonal protocol has significant implications.
 An underactive thyroid (hypothyroidism) results in reduced production of SHBG.
 With fewer SHBG transport vehicles, a higher percentage of testosterone may exist in its “free,” or bioavailable, state.
 An overactive thyroid (hyperthyroidism) has the opposite effect, increasing SHBG production.

 Testosterone therapy directly influences the proteins that transport thyroid hormones, which can alter lab results and cellular hormone availability without changing thyroid gland output.